justin-huiyun-lee/.dotfiles/README.md

 rm -rf ~/.config/tmux
 rm ~/.zshrc
 rm ~/.p10k.zsh
+stow .
 ```

-Stow will automatically ignore the README.md file and create symlinks for all other files in the repository.
+Stow will automatically ignore the README.md file and create symlinks for all other files.

 ### Oh My Zsh Configuration